Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Examples

-\end{footnotesize} that make up the desired transition kernels.
-The result suggests that the game may have been staged, in that with high probability ($80 \%$ chance), players starting with two tokens will reach ruin in the second round.
-This shows up in the values of elements $A_1^\star(2,1)$ and $B_2^\star(1,0)$.
-In the third round, the chances of winning may have been tampered with again, so that the higher betters are more likely to win.
-This could be intentionally arranged to make the game look fair in the third round.
+that makes up the sought transition kernel.
+The result suggests that the game may have been staged in that with high probability ($80 \%$ chance), players reach ruin in the second round, given that they start with $2$ tokens.
+This shows up in the value of $A_1^\star(2,1) \times B_2^\star(1,0)$.
+In the third round, the chances of winning may have been tampered with again so that the players with more tokens are more likely to win.
+This could have been arranged to make the game look fair in the third round.